sunilsoni/interviewnotes/Java/collection/collection-framework.md

 ```
 Here, both e1 and e2 are equals as we are comparing the contents of them in our `equals()` method, so their hashCodes must be same, which they are.
 So value of e1 which was 100 got replaced by 200, and size of hashmap is 2.

-You can be asked to write the `equals()` and `hashCode()` methods implementation by hand also, so you should pay attention to how these are implemented.

 How to make a HashMap synchronized?

 Collections.synchronizedMap(map);